williamcamasil/util_WSL_GIT_Windows_commands/README.md

     - delete old branch with command: git push origin :old-name
     - send new name branch with command: git push -u origin new-name

-# Ask merge to another branch
+# MERGE feature/branch > master
-git merge feature/branche
+(master) bringing changes from feature/branch to master (fast-foward) git merge feature/branch
-  # after is necessary to ask push
+AND
-  git push origin feature/branche
+git push to send changes for the repository

 # Set email that i will use on repository
 git config --global user.email "email@email.com"